 - Clearing out chemicals and harsh cleaning products.
 Ensure you dispose of hazardous and chemical waste like motor oil, batteries, oven cleaners and pool and spa chemicals safely.
 Contact your local council or visit the Planet Ark website for hazardous waste collection and disposal services in your area.
 You can avoid needing to dispose of these items in the future by switching to low impact non-toxic alternatives where available.

 - Sharing power tools and garden equipment.
 Do a stock-take of what you own and consider your needs.
-You might not need to own every tool.
-With those items you're likely to use only a few times why not share with friends, neighbours and the wider community 'collaborative consumption' is the modern term for renting, lending, swapping and gifting products over the internet.
+With those items you're likely to use only a few times why not share with friends, neighbours and the wider community.
+'Collaborative consumption' is the term for renting, lending, swapping and gifting products over the internet.
 Search for websites that allow you to find what you need and share what you have.
-You'll reduce waste, and the energy required to manufacture new goods, as well as the number of unused items taking up space in your garage.
+You'll reduce waste, the energy required to manufacture new goods, as well as unused items in your garage.

 - Power tools.
 Check out our guides to purchasing and using power tools efficiently to save money on energy costs.
 Consider using a manual tool to do the job where possible.

 - Insulating your garage door.
 If your garage is attached to your home, you can also save on heating and cooling costs by upgrading to an insulated garage door.
 Or do it yourself with a kit from your local hardware store.

 Over 60% of Australian households own a pet, with dogs and cats the companions of choice.

 You may not have considered that many of the decisions you make in choosing and owning a pet have costs and impacts.